hashicorp/vault-examples/README.md

 # Vault Examples

 A collection of copy-pastable code example snippets demonstrating the various ways to use the [HashiCorp Vault](https://github.com/hashicorp/vault) client libraries to authenticate and retrieve secrets.
+More examples and languages on the way!

 ## How To Use